A. Respiratory allergies

 Hives can also last for months to years.
 When this occurs, they’re referred to as chronic urticaria.
 If you have chronic urticaria, you may have one or many bumps that vary in size and shape.
 Hives are itchy but not painful and, when they heal, they don’t leave any lighter or darker marks on the skin.

 Although they more commonly appear on the arms, legs and trunk, hives can appear anywhere on the body.

 C. Food allergies

-In South Africa, data from the South African Food sensitisation and Food Allergy (SAFFA) study shows that 2.5% of children in Cape Town have a food allergy, predominantly to egg, peanut and milk.
+In South Africa, data from the South African Food sensitisation and Food Allergy (SAFFA) study shows that 2.5% of children in Cape Town have a food allergy, predominantly to egg, peanuts and milk.
 Other less common causes include fruit, shellfish, beans, and some preservatives and colorants.

-An allergic reaction to food usually occurs within 5 minutes to about half an hour of eating it.
+An allergic reaction to food usually occurs within five minutes to about half an hour of eating it.
 It’s sometimes difficult to determine which allergens are responsible for a food allergy, because reactions to foods are sometimes delayed.